 Casual wear is what you wear daily when not in uniform.
 You can wear what you wish within reason.
 Here’s a small list of what isn’t acceptable for casual wear

 - Skirts any shorter than the diagram above are not allowed (For clarity, if you remove your tights and can see butt cheeks, please don’t wear it).
 If in any doubt, check with an ALO

 - Heels over 3’’ (mid height), or platforms of any kind.

 - Open shirts, blouses, tops without cover behind them.

 - Sheer leggings with noticable skintone underneath.
 Leggings must be thick and tops worn MUST cover your avatar’s bottom.
 Leggings with shorter tops are only allowed when working out/at dance class

 - Booty shorts of any kind.
-Shorts must be of the length in the image to the right or longer.
+Shorts must be of the length in the image to the right or longer – they must cover the entire bottom.
 Tights MUST be worn with shorts or skirts that are above mid thigh

 Parties and Balls are a bit different.
 Students are allowed to dress up in ways they wouldn’t usually on a day to day basis.
 Please be aware of the following rules regarding Party/Ball wear.

 - Dresses that are strapless must not have a low cut neckline.
 Cleavage must be covered as much as possible.
 Heart shaped necklines must not be skimpy.